 - Is it a behavior issue?
 Introducing new pets or family members?
 Check our behavior resource sheets for solutions, our dog training classes, or our free behavior helpline.

-- Call our Adoption Center.
+- Call our Animal Care & Adoption Center.
 Call us (401-846-8276) and we may be able to offer suggestions and helpful advice based on your exact circumstances.

 We accept owned animals from Rhode Island and stray animals from Newport, Middletown and Portsmouth.
 Newport County residents needing to relinquish animals are given priority.
 There is no fee to bring a verified stray animal at the Potter League.